Quick Start Guide

 Where can I get paper tickets?

 Our Fares & Tickets page has info on where to purchase paper tickets.
-In addition, you can purchase tickets on board the ferry, though this is not recommended.

 Do you offer monthly passes or frequent rider discounts?